-Challenging behavior refers to behaviors that are difficult for an individual to control and that may be harmful to themselves or others.
-These behaviours may be caused by a variety of factors, including medical conditions, developmental delays, or environmental stressors.
-It is important to approach challenging behaviours with a compassionate and understanding attitude, and to work with the individual and their support team to develop strategies for managing and reducing the frequency and intensity of the behaviours.
+Various factors, including medical conditions, developmental delays, or environmental circumstances, may cause challenging behaviour behaviours.
+It is crucial to approach challenging behaviours with a compassionate and understanding attitude and to work with the individual and their support team to develop strategies for managing and reducing the frequency and intensity of the behaviours.

 Challenging Behaviour and Learning Disability?

 Challenging behaviour cannot be called a learning disability.
 Although individuals with learning difficulties tend to have challenging behaviour, they sometimes exhibit these characteristics because of their communication or emotional expression challenges.